 It is one of these recipes that are made to satisfy the taste of that specific dish, but less work is involved in the process.

 Romanians celebrate the Orthodox Easter usually a week later than the Americans.
-I sometimes celebrate both Easter Sundays, especially if they are few weeks apart.
+I sometimes celebrate both Easter Sundays, especially if they are a few weeks apart.

 More reasons to cook and entertain, right?